-Ans.R-3 Flying Raker is the weakest type of Raker, but are useful when debris are found at the base of the damaged wall.
-When the Bottom Brace is configured as a horizontal, there is a tendency to bend the Raker and Kick it Out at the Ground.
-Therefore, the Bottom Brace should be sloped down to intersect the Raker as near to the top of the Trough Base as possible.
+Ans.R-3 The Flying Raker is intended to be a initial/spot shore, and is the weakest type of Raker, but are useful when debris are found at the base of the damaged wall.
+Since the Bottom Brace is configured as a horizontal, there is a tendency to bend the Raker and add to the horizontal force applied to the Trough Base.
+The Trough may need to be anchored using a Sole Anchor and more than 2 Pickets.
+Consult a Structures Spec. to evaluate the need for extra anchorage